I was in my Facebook group last week, and someone shared: “It finally happened.”

 In fact, it’s such a strong fear that it often prevents us from decluttering.

-Is that fear valid?
+Is the fear of declutter regret valid?

 Well, first off, we have to recognize that mistakes happen.

-And everything we do has a consequence – if we eat too many brownies, we get a stomachache.
+And everything we do has a consequence–if we eat too many brownies, we get a stomachache.
 If we miscommunicate, we have to clarify and clear things up.

 Some of us easily acknowledge that people make mistakes and move on with life, not letting that stop us.

 And then there are those of us who feel traumatized by our mistakes and try to avoid making any mistakes ever again.
-(At least with the communication, I’ve felt that way… but I never avoided brownies after a stomach ache!)
+(At least with the communication, I’ve felt that way…but I never avoided brownies after a stomach ache!)

 But regardless of our efforts, we cannot avoid mistakes; it’s part of life and learning.